Hagan-Graham Creeks

 Water quality monitoring.
 Our volunteers, in conjunction with the Hagan-KENNES Stewardship Initiative and the District of Central Saanich, have conducted monthly water quality sampling at six stations since 2005.
 This long-term initiative supports restoration work and protects the health of the ecosystem.
 We report high levels of pollutants to the municipality.

-Today, restoration measures by local stewardship groups and residents have helped restore the creeks and their natural features by building riffles and pools, adding logs and boulders and replanting the banks.
+Today, restoration measures by local stewardship groups and residents have helped restore the creeks and their natural features by building riffles and pools, adding logs and boulders, and replanting the banks.

 Hagan-PS1200